-Airplane Mode: Use the ON/OFF switch to toggle Airplane Mode, which turns off all communication with your phone, including calls, Wi-Fi, and cellular data.
+Airplane Mode: Check to toggle on Airplane Mode, which turns off all communication with your phone, including calls, wi-fi, and cellular data.
 You can also access the Airplane Mode toggle by holding down the Power Button as if you were going to reboot your phone.